death penalty, and why it is never justified

 Some of the countries that adopted the declaration have nevertheless

-continued to kill their political opponents or citizens.
+continued to kill their political opponents.
 Does their

 right hand know what their left hand is doing?